Arkenon/xidea/wp-content/themes/societas/readme.txt

 == Copyright ==

-Xidea WordPress Theme, Copyright (c) 2022 by Xidea Themes.
+Societas WordPress Theme, Copyright (c) 2022 by Xidea Themes.
-Xidea is distributed under the terms of the GNU GPL.
+Societas is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by